c3s-magic/c3s-magic-portal/docs/installation.rst

 Obtaining the required data
 ---------------------------

-The dataset needed can be downloaded on zenodo.
+The dataset needed can be downloaded on zenodo: `Zenodo Dataset <https://doi.org/10.5281/zenodo.3367497>`_.

 Choosing a WPS location
 -----------------------